Insufficient data protection: 290 million euro fine against Uber

 Uber does not use standard contractual clauses

-These transfers were carried out without the use of standard contractual clauses (SCCs) or other appropriate instruments required under the GDPR.
+These transfers were carried out without the use of Standard contractual clauses (SCCs) or other suitable instruments, which are carried out in accordance with the GDPR are required.

-The EU-US Privacy Shield, which previously served as the legal basis for data transfers to the USA, was declared invalid by the European Court of Justice (ECJ) in the Schrems II ruling in 2020.
-The ECJ clarified that companies must guarantee an equivalent level of protection when transferring personal data to countries outside the EU.
+The EU-US Privacy Shieldwhich previously served as the legal basis for data transfer to the USA, was declared invalid by the European Court of Justice (ECJ) in the Schrems II decision in 2020.
+The ECJ made it clear that companies must comply with the Transmission of personal data to countries outside the EU must guarantee an equivalent level of protection.

-However, Uber had refrained from using these standard contractual clauses since August 2021.
+However, since August 2021, Uber had refrained from using these Standard contractual clauses waived.
 According to the AP, this meant that the data of EU drivers was not sufficiently protected.
-Uber only started using standard contractual clauses at the end of last year.
+It was only at the end of last year that Uber began using Standard contractual clauses.

 Third fine against Uber for GDPR violations

-The current fine against Uber of 290 million euros is based on the company's annual global turnover.
+The current Fine against Uber in the amount of 290 million euros is based on the company's global annual turnover.
 With a global turnover of 34.5 billion euros in 2023, the fine for Uber could amount to up to 4 percent of this sum.

-"In Europe, the GDPR protects people's fundamental rights by obliging companies and governments to handle personal data with care.
-But outside Europe, this is unfortunately not a matter of course," says AP Chairman Aleid Wolfsen.
+"In Europe, the GDPR It protects people's fundamental rights by obliging companies and governments to handle personal data with care.
+Unfortunately, this is not a matter of course outside Europe," says AP Chairman Aleid Wolfsen.

 Uber itself has announced that it will appeal against the current fine.

-Source: Fines imposed on Uber by the Autoriteit Persoonsgegevens
+Source: Fines imposed by the Autoriteit Persoonsgegevens against Uber